Global Creativity Gap and The State of Creativity

 The Global Creativity Gap

-The study found that there is a major global creativity gap in the workplace, 75% feel that they are under increased pressure to be productive rather than creative.
-“Don’t think, just do”.
+The study found a major global creativity gap in the workplace; 75% feel that they are under increased pressure to be productive rather than creative.
+Dont think, do.
 This is in stark contrast to the fact that respondents are increasingly expected to think creatively on the job.

 And ways to deal with the global creativity gap

 Over half of the respondents felt that the educational system is stifling creativity, and many feel that creativity is being taken for granted.
 This is most notable in the US, where 70% felt that creativity is being taken for granted.
 One of the myths of creativity is that very few people are really creative, said Sir Ken Robinson, Ph.D., an internationally recognized leader in developing education, creativity, and innovation.
 The truth is that everyone has great capacities, but not everyone develops them.
 One of the problems is that too often, and our educational systems dont enable students to develop their natural creative powers.
 Instead, they promote uniformity and standardization.
 The result is that we’re draining people of their creative possibilities and, as this study reveals, producing a workforce thats conditioned to prioritize conformity over creativity.

 So who ranked as the most creative in this global creativity gap survey?
 Japan tops the list, with the US in second place.
 Ironically, the Japanese largely dont see themselves as being creative.
 Tokyo ranked as the most creative city, with New York coming in at second.

 Anyone interested in finding out more about the global creativity gap can find the study in its entirety on the Adobe website.